 The Ability To Be Reasonable.
 Have We Lost It?

-Imagine yourself at a baseball game and the ball comes flying off the bat toward your head.
-Instinctively, I hope, you react quickly enough to move out of the way.
+Imagine yourself at a baseball game, and the ball comes flying off the bat toward your head.
+Instinctively, you react quickly enough to move out of the way.
+Is this reflex because you’ve been hit before?
+Of course not.
+We learn through life, developing instincts to dodge danger.
+But do we take the time to learn and respect the concept of being reasonable?
+For most of us, probably not.

 Emotional intelligence is a direct contributor to our ability to be reasonable.
-According to National Geographic Magazine, emotional intelligence is “the ability to monitor and manage your emotions and have an awareness of others and the competency to interact.”
+According to National Geographic, emotional intelligence is “the ability to monitor and manage your emotions and have an awareness of others and the competency to interact.”
+It involves four key pillars:

 1. Accurately perceiving others’ emotions